RGPtv/Orangepi-Pi-hole-Setup/README.md

 nano docker-compose.yml
 ```

-> Edit the file to match your network and DNS settings.
+> Edit the file to match your network settings and change PiHole password.

 ### 🚀 Step 3: Launch Pi-hole